etingof/snmpfwd/docs/source/configuration/plugins/oidfilter.rst

 response PDU comes back and the *B* scenario is in effect, response variable-bindings get re-arranged in a way to pretend as being a sequence of response OIDs following given *max-repeaters* request OID.

+Essentially, the above algorithm tries to reduce the number of SNMP exchanges when filtering rules exhibit many single-variable entries.

 Example configuration
 ---------------------